Bhagirathi Parbat II: Climbing history

-It was first ascent by Austrians Edi Ellmauthaler and Toni Messner in 1933.
+The first ascent was in 1933 by Austrians Edi Ellmauthaler and Toni Messner.
 The first Indian success on this peak came on 20 October 1966.
 Govinda Raj, Amar Ray, and two Sherpas, Karma and Gyalboo climbed to the summit after a ten hour of difficult climb. while coming back from summit in a freak accident Amar Ray, and two Sherpas Karma and Gyalboo died while Govinda Raj got frostbite.